 The next stop is Tangentyere Artists, less than 5-minutes’ walk from Tjanpi.
 The centre focuses on the creations of Town Camp Artists, which brings with it a mix of traditional and contemporary pieces.
 Depictions of town camp life are often created on recycled objects and Tangentyere is becoming increasingly well-known for its collection of tin jewellery.

-Back in the town’s centre, the Todd Mall is brimming with local artwork, from public art lining the walls and footpaths to the myriad of galleries.
+Back in downtown Alice Springs, the Todd Mall is brimming with local artwork, from public art lining the walls and footpaths to the myriad of galleries.
 Mbantua Art Gallery Alice Springs specialises in art from the Utopia (Urapuntja) region, known for its vibrant, contemporary abstract works representing old culture.

 Approx. one and a half hours north of Alice Springs is Aileron, where a hotel and roadhouse is the main reason for travellers stop.
 But the striking sculpture of an Aboriginal warrior (Anmatjere Man) makes it a 'must stop' for those on the art trail.